CogComp/cogcomp-nlp/pos/README.md

 Thus, to use your own models, simply place them in this directory and they will be loaded; otherwise, the model version specified in this project's `pom.xml` file will be loaded from the Maven repository and used.

-Note : To use your own models, exclude the `illinois-pos-models` artifact from `illinois-pos`.
+Note : To use your own models, exclude the `illinois-pos-models` artifact from the `illinois-pos` dependency in your `pom.xml`.

 ## Training
 The class [`POSTrain`](src/main/java/edu/illinois/cs/cogcomp/pos/POSTrain.java) contains a main method that can be used to